mccurcio/mccurcio.github.io/_docs/list-data-science-resources.md

 ### Videos

-- :star: [FreeCodeCamp](https://www.freecodecamp.org/) **FCC** has a ton of video lectures on Youtube and which are available thru their own site.
+- &#127775; [FreeCodeCamp](https://www.freecodecamp.org/) **FCC** has a ton of video lectures on Youtube and which are available thru their own site.
 The community is welcoming, too.

-- :star: [Victor Lavrenko](https://www.youtube.com/channel/UCs7alOMRnxhzfKAJ4JjZ7Wg) High quality videos from his lectures.
+- &#127775; [Victor Lavrenko](https://www.youtube.com/channel/UCs7alOMRnxhzfKAJ4JjZ7Wg) High quality videos from his lectures.
 One of my Favorites.

-- :star: [Artifical Intelligences, MIT 6.034, w/ Patrick Winston](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-034-artificial-intelligence-fall-2010/lecture-videos/),  One of my Favorites.
+- &#127775; [Artifical Intelligences, MIT 6.034, w/ Patrick Winston](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-034-artificial-intelligence-fall-2010/lecture-videos/),  One of my Favorites.

-- :star: [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw/featured) is produced by Grant Sanderson and has GREAT animations.
+- &#127775; [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw/featured) is produced by Grant Sanderson and has GREAT animations.

-- :star: [Dr. Bharatendra Rai](https://www.youtube.com/channel/UCuWECsa_za4gm7B3TLgeV_A) from Umass, Dartmouth.
+- &#127775; [Dr. Bharatendra Rai](https://www.youtube.com/channel/UCuWECsa_za4gm7B3TLgeV_A) from Umass, Dartmouth.
 His videos are very professsional and filled with highly relevant code.
 Dr Rai's videos are very clear and methodical.

-- :star: [StatQuest with Josh Starmer](https://www.youtube.com/channel/UCtYLUTtgS3k1Fg4y5tAhLbw) Dr Starmer now teaches at NC state.
+- &#127775; [StatQuest with Josh Starmer](https://www.youtube.com/channel/UCtYLUTtgS3k1Fg4y5tAhLbw) Dr Starmer now teaches at NC state.
 Josh has recently been broadcasting LIVE to boot. **BAM!**

 - The [MathematicalMonk](https://www.youtube.com/channel/UCcAtD_VYwcYwVbTdvArsm7w)

 ### Miscellaneous

-- :star: [Calibre](https://calibre-ebook.com/) This program is Excellent for organizing PDF's, Epubs and mobi book and article formats.
+- &#127775; [Calibre](https://calibre-ebook.com/) This program is Excellent for organizing PDF's, Epubs and mobi book and article formats.
 My **favorite book and pdf cataloging software** *FREE*

-- :star: [LeanPub](https://leanpub.com/) is a great resource for computer related books.
+- &#127775; [LeanPub](https://leanpub.com/) is a great resource for computer related books.
 Many books are pay what you want.
 They have books by Roger Peng and Jeff Leek who have written books on D.S.

 [Back to top ↑](#data-Science-Practitioner's-Reading-List)